Margaret Lawson

 Senior Scientist, CHEO Research Institute

-Dr. Margaret Lawson is a pediatric endocrinologist at CHEO, Senior Investigator at the CHEO Research Institute, and Professor of Pediatrics at the University of Ottawa.
-Her research focuses on type 1 diabetes in children and youth, its prevention, and its management – particularly the use of technologies such as insulin pump therapy and continuous glucose monitoring.
-Her other main research interest focuses on acquiring evidence about the medical, social and family outcomes of hormone intervention for transgender and gender non binary youth.
+Dr. Margaret Lawson is a pediatric endocrinologist, Senior Scientist Emeritus, CHEO Research Institute, and Full Professor Emeritus, Pediatrics, Faculty of Medicine, University of Ottawa.
+Her research focuses on the medical, social and family outcomes of hormone intervention for transgender and gender non-binary adolescents.
+Her previous research focused on type 1 diabetes in children and youth, its prevention, and its management – particularly the use of technologies such as insulin pump therapy and continuous glucose monitoring; and shared decision making so that parents/guardians, youth and children can make informed decisions consistent with that matters most to them.

 Related News